By Brian Powell

 At that moment, acting became more than just a childhood hobby.

 Thomson, a Class of 2011 Flinn Scholar, continued performing in Phoenix-area youth theaters, attended Mesa High School, and graduated in 2015 from the Bachelor of Fine Arts acting program through the Arizona Repertory Theatre conservatory at the University of Arizona.

-And from July 26-August 12, the Chicago-based actor, playwright, and founding member of the Story Theatre will have his first full-length play, “Leave Me Alone!” produced on stage at the Heartland Studio in Chicago.
+And between July 26 and Aug.
+12, the Chicago-based actor, playwright, and founding member of the Story Theatre is having his first full-length play, “Leave Me Alone!” produced on stage at the Heartland Studio in Chicago.

 Thomson describes “Leave Me Alone!” as a contemporary, queer adaption of “Ivanov” by 19th century Russian playwright Anton Chekhov.
 He describes it as a sad story about terrible things, but a play with a lot of dark humor.
 His changes to the original include gender parity and adding sexual identity to the struggles of the main character, who is having an affair while his wife is dying.

 Thomson says he writes using hyper-realistic dialogue meant to reflect the poetry that exists in everyday speech.

 “My plays often deal with scenes of identity, religion, intimacy, vulnerability and are meant to be representative of all of the emotions and ups and downs that life throws at you,” Thomson says.